 Our students love the different options we provide for dinner.
-Some of their favourites include Spicy tofu, Fried mushroom, and Chinese dumplings.
+Some of their favorites include Spicy tofu, Fried mushroom, and Chinese dumplings.

 Dinner Hours at Keats: Monday to Friday 18:00 to 19:00.

-While Keats School provides three square meals for students during the week, on the weekend's students are free to explore the city for their meals.
+While Keats School provides three square meals for students during the week, students are free to explore the city for their meals on the weekend.

 Some of our favourite restaurants we encourage our students to visit on the weekend include Mamafu’s, Chim Thai, Dai Minority Restaurant, Flying Tiggers, etc.